Fukuoka SoftBank Hawks: Mascots

-The Hawks also have 2 VTuber avatar mascots, named Takamine Umi and Aritaka Hina.
-Unveiled on November 9th, 2020, they have their own YouTube channel as well as their own Twitter profiles.
-They also make appearances on the PayPay Dome's video board.
+The Hawks also had two VTuber avatar mascots, named Takamine Umi and Aritaka Hina.
+Unveiled on November 9, 2020, they have their own YouTube channel as well as their own Twitter profiles.
+They also made appearances on the PayPay Dome's video board.
+The two were retired in December 2022.

 Temporarily in 2020, the Hawks had 10 Spot robots from Boston Dynamics (at the time SoftBank owned Boston Dynamics) and 10 Pepper robots from SoftBank Robotics to replace the fans during a game against the Eagles due to COVID-19 restrictions in NPB games.
 They were still used when 5,000 fans were allowed in NPB games as fans were still not allowed to sing or use their voices to make noises, only through clapping or cheering batons.

 The Hawks are the only other team, aside from the Fighters, to have a mascot primarily for their second team, and are the only team with one in the Western League (the Fighters' ni-gun team plays out of the Eastern League), in a chick named Hinamaru.
 He wears the team's cap, and has an eggshell that looks like a baseball.

 The Hawks also have a mascot named Fu-san, who is based on a jet balloon that fans launch during the Lucky 7, prior to when the Hawks are up to bat in the 7th inning.

+In 2023, in celebration of the team's 85th anniversary and 30th season in the Fukuoka PayPay Dome, the Hawks introduced their twelfth mascot, Barikata-kun, a half-pig, half-human creature with a retractable hairline and sunglasses, inspired by Fukuoka's famous tonkotsu ramen.